Rustin170506/ticdc.slide/slides.md

 </div>

 <!--
 First, let me introduce myself.
+I'm Rustin.
-I am Rustin Liu, a PingCAPer.
-I am working on the data replication team.
-I am also a committer of the TiDB migration team.
-I am also a reviewer of the TiKV team.
+Of course, I'm a PingCAPer.
+I'm working on the data replication team.
+I'm also a committer of the TiDB migration team.
+I'm also a reviewer of the TiKV team.
 You can find me on GitHub, Twitter, and my personal website.
 -->

 ---